jefejuell/jefejuell.github.io/README.md

 Additional features will be to have this bus tracker move all the way along Mass.
 Ave. from Harvard to the South End neighborhood in Boston.
 It would also be helpful to have addresses of bus stops appear at each bus stop.

 ### **License Information**
-The project is created under the MIT license.
+The project is created under the MIT license. <br>

 # Eyes Exercise